gipi/blog/_drafts/installing-bootloader-into-atmega328.md

 This is a common bootloader that can be used with the Arduino IDE (the page for the standard Arduino bootloader is [here](https://www.arduino.cc/en/Hacking/Bootloader)).

+Normally you can download a precompiled version but in my situation I need to recompile it to fit my setup.
 Before to compile we need to download the source code

 ```
 $ git clone https://github.com/optiboot/optiboot && cd optiboot